Oven Roasted Bok Choy with Garlic

 • Olive oil or seseame oil – I recommend using the finest extra-virgin olive oil, or sesame oil for a deeper flavor.

-1. Soak your bok choy: Before you start, let your bok choy soak in cold water for 10 to 15 minutes.
+1. Soak your bok choy: Before starting, I let the bok choy soak in cold water for 10-15 minutes.

-2. Preheat: Preheat the oven to 400 degrees F and place the rack in the middle slot.
-Line a baking sheet with parchment paper and set it aside.
+2. Prep: In the meantime, I preheat the oven to 400°F and place the rack in the middle position.
+I also line a baking sheet with parchment paper and set it aside.

-3. Rinse: Next, remove bok choy from the water and rinse it off.
-If there is any part of the stem you have to remove because of excess dirt you cannot remove, do it now.
+3. Rinse: Next, I remove the bok choy from the water and rinse them.
+If any part of the stem needs to be removed due to excess dirt that cannot be washed, I discard it.
 I usually have to remove about a half-inch.
-You can also remove wilted or damaged leaves.
-Since these are baby bok choy, you do not have to slice them lengthwise as you would typically do.
+I also remove wilted or damaged leaves.

-4. Season: Now, rinse and pat dry before laying it on the prepared baking sheet.
-Drizzle with oil and then sprinkle on the salt, pepper, and red pepper flakes.
-Then, add the minced garlic and toss to coat evenly.
+4. Now, I rinse and pat them dry, then lay them flat on the prepared baking sheet.
+I drizzle them with oil and then sprinkle on the salt, pepper, and red pepper flakes.
+Then, I add the minced garlic and toss to coat evenly.

-5. Roast: Last, roast for 10 minutes.
-Flip the bok choy over and roast for another six to eight minutes, or until the leaves are crispy and starting to turn brown.
+5. Roast: I roast the bok choy for 10 minutes.
+Flip them over and roast for another 6 to 8 minutes, or until the leaves are crispy and starting to brown.
 Serve immediately.

 Expert tip